etf1/etf1.github.io/content/post/2021/architecture/kafka-message-scheduler/index.md

 In summary, the goal of the kafka message scheduler is to publish kafka messages to a specific topic with a specific id and payload in the future.
 A schedule is just a kafka message with specific headers and a payload.

-The schedule id should be unique and if you want to change the payload of your message, you just have to publish a new version of your message in the scheduler's topic.
+The schedule ID should be unique and if you want to change the payload of your message, you just have to publish a new version of your message in the scheduler's topic.
 The topic can have many versions for your schedule, the scheduler will always take the latest one.
 There is a client lib written in GO for preparing a kafka message to be a scheduled message: https://github.com/etf1/kafka-message-scheduler/tree/main/clientlib

 The scheduler reads the topic from the beginning at startup and every day at 00:00 am and it stores in memory the schedules planned for the current day.